magomimmo/modern-cljs/doc/tutorial-15.md

 The above REPL session for testing the `validate-shopping-form` function does not substitute for unit testing, because as soon as we stop the REPL all the tests are gone.
-If we need to repeat them (Which we certainly will), they will have to be manually retyped.
+If we need to repeat them (which we certainly will), they will have to be manually retyped.

 ## Unit testing with clojure.test